Coronavirus: Which gigs and festivals have been cancelled?

 The Bury band were due to take their new album, Giants Of All Sizes, out on tour at the end of March, but these shows were rescheduled for September and October.
 However, with continuing uncertainty over live events in the UK, the shows will now take place in 2021.

 With the ongoing uncertainty regarding social gatherings in the UK & Europe, elbow have rescheduled their current 2020 tour for 2021.— elbow (@Elbow) May 28, 2020

 The safety & wellbeing of elbow’s fans and crew is paramount.

 All existing tickets remain valid.
 Visit https://t.co/CqW6rJUDsW for more info. pic.twitter.com/SpqKWsRZsd

-The Stockport band were due to take their new album Foolish Loving Spaces on tour in March, but these shows will now take place in August.
+The Stockport band were due to take their new album Foolish Loving Spaces on tour in the Spring of 2020, but these shows will now take place in 2021.
 Tickets for the original dates will still be valid.

 Glastonbury Festival 2020 - cancelled/postponed

 Despite announcing their final headliner only last week, Michael and Emily Eavis have announced that 2020 will be an "enforced fallow year" for the festival.
 Tickets sold for this year's event will "roll over" until the next, but all kinds of arrangements for those who have paid depsoits are in place - see www.glastonburyfestivals.co.uk for all the details.